angular-gantt/angular-gantt/docs/plugins/overlap.md

 # Overlap

-Add a border with `gantt-task-overlaps` CSS class on tasks that overlaps.
+Add a border with `gantt-task-overlaps` CSS class on tasks that overlaps in same rows or through the whole gantt.

 ## Dependency